Study English with BELS Malta over Carnival week and add a splash of colour, tradition and excitement to your learning holiday.

 Carnival is also an opportunity to experience tradition when studying English in Malta.
 Two uniquely Maltese carnival activities are called ‘ġostra’ and ’kukkanja’.
 The ‘kukkanja’ involves hanging a selection of hams, sausages and meats on a greasy pole in the middle of a square.
 Participants have to climb up to earn their prize.
-The ’ġostra’ is similar, only this time participants have to run up a greasy 30-foot.
+The ’ġostra’ is similar, only this time participants have to run up a greasy 30-foot pole over the sea.

 3. Nadur Spontaneous Carnival

 Nadur carnival is known for its outrageous costumes that are mash-up of the grotesque and macabre, cross-dressing and alternative.
 Locals disguise themselves in anything from bed sheets to sack cloths, often with a satirical tone.
 It’s a spontaneous carnival, so ditch the Ebay costumes and get creative to fit in to the grotesque, fervent atmosphere.
 If you’re studying English in Malta or Gozo during carnival, go to Nadur on Friday or Saturday evening, which is when the madness’s at its peak.